fracpete/rsync4j/java/README.md

 # rsync4j
-Maven project for generating a Java wrapper around rsync binaries for various platforms.
-64-bit only.
+Maven project for generating a Java wrapper around rsync for Linux, Mac OSX and Windows.
+For the latter, binaries are included in the jars and will set up an environment in the user's home directory (`%USERPROFILE%\rsync4j`).
+Only 64-bit platforms are supported.

 ## Maven
 Add the following artifact to your dependencies of your `pom.xml`: